victor-moura-oliveira/Acquisition-and-Processing-of-EMG-Signals---Simplified/README.md

 avoid noise).
 3. Position the electrodes on the muscle you want to analyze (two acquisition electrodes and a reference electrode).
 4. Write the code to the Arduino anr RUN.
-5. Start PLXDAQ and set the baudrate (192000), when you want to change it, don't forget to change it in the sketch (Arduino Code) too.
-Click connect and the system will start recording EMG signal data in the spreedsheet.
-Note: You can organize the worksheet the way you prefer.
+5. Start PLXDAQ and set the baudrate (192000) and choise the port, when you want to change it, don't forget to change it in the sketch (Arduino Code) too.
+Click connect and the system will start recording EMG signal data in the spreedsheet. *Note: You can organize the worksheet the way you prefer.*

 <div align="center">
 <img src="https://user-images.githubusercontent.com/109448482/180044363-66831266-9b57-4400-a64f-1f755c124622.jpg"  width="500px" />